KevinMathisen/renewable-energy-for-countries-api/README.md

 The Openstack deployment is located at http://10.212.171.254:8080

 ## Locally
+To run the project locally, you must first set up a database.
+Sign up to https://firebase.google.com/, and create a new firestone database.
+From the project settings tab, pull the service account credentials.

 If you downloaded the repository you can run it in one of two ways, as long as you have golang installed on your computer.
 - In the repository run the command `go run ./cmds/main.go`
 - In the repository, first run the command `go build ./cmds`, which will create a file calles *cmds.exe*.
 Running this file will start the application.

 When running the application locally it will be available on `localhost:8080`, or a different port if specified in environment.

+## Docker

+The application may also be run locally as a docker container if docker is installed on the computer.
+To run the project locally, you must first set up a database.
+Sign up to https://firebase.google.com/, and create a new firestone database.
+Then, pull the service account json from the project settings tab on the firstone web-ui, and place it within the ".secrets" folder of the repository.
+If this folder doesn't exist, create one in the root of the repository.
+When this is complete,

 # How to use the API